percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/compressed_backup.rst

 Compressed Backup
 =================

-|Percona XtraBackup| supports compressed backups: a local or streaming backup
-can be compressed or decompressed with |xbstream|.
+*Percona XtraBackup* supports compressed backups: a local or streaming backup can be compressed or decompressed with xbstream.

 Creating Compressed Backups
 ===========================

-In order to make a compressed backup you'll need to use the :option:`xtrabackup --compress`
+In order to make a compressed backup you'll need to use the `xtrabackup --compress`
 option:

 .. code-block:: bash

   $ xtrabackup --backup --compress --target-dir=/data/compressed/

-The :option:`xtrabackup --compress` uses the ``qpress`` tool that you can install via the ``percona-release`` package configuration tool as follows:
+The `xtrabackup --compress` uses the ``qpress`` tool that you can install via the ``percona-release`` package configuration tool as follows:

 .. code-block:: bash